GoHenry Review 2023: A Debit Card for Kids that Encourages Financial Health

 But it utilises pots to help kids manage money.

 Its main appeal is the fact that it’s completely free to use, unlike other pocket money apps on the market.

 Just like its competitors, Hyperjar has a dedicated child’s app (6+) that can be accessed after you create an account as a parent.

-The only major downfall of Hyperjar is you can’t use the card to withdraw money from ATMs or currency exchange services.
+The biggest downside of Hyperjar is that you can’t use the card to withdraw money from ATMs or currency exchange services.

-Nimbl, much like Gohenry, is targeted at parents with kids who range from the ages of 6 to 18.
+Nimbl, much like GoHenry, is targeted at parents with kids between the ages of 6 to 18.

 - Instant top-ups